A Framework for Conditional Statement Technical Debt Identification and Description: Discussion

-The deep learning component performed only slightly better than the traditional machine learning component did for \ac{satd} Source Code Identification.
-Thus, we would recommend using the traditional machine learning component due to its significant small training time (a few seconds compared to 1.5 hour in training the deep learning component).
-We also recommend the use of pooling techniques (e.g. \emph{mean-pooling} or \emph{max-pooling}) since they tend to improve the model's performance.
+Our experiments show that the deep learning detector performed only slightly better than the traditional machine learning detector.
+We recommend using the traditional machine learning detector due to its significantly smaller training time (a few seconds compared to $\sim$4 hours for training the deep learning detector).
+If one still prefers adopting deep learning, we recommend the adoption of a pooling technique, especially \emph{max-pooling}, as it consistently improves the model’s performance.